 The University of Nebraska at Omaha contributes to the community and to the state through its strong academic programs, research and creative activity of its faculty, and through a very special orientation to public service.
 Through these and through the accomplishments of its graduates, UNO takes advantage of its unique role in the area and serves both students and community through relevant programs of high quality.
 The Bachelor of Music and Bachelor of Arts in Music degrees offered by the School of Music are fully accredited by the National Association of Schools of Music (NASM).
-Students may choose to study with talented artist-faculty in brass, woodwind, percussion, strings, keyboard, or voice.
-Visit our Areas of Study page for more information regarding your area of interest.
+Students may choose to study with talented artist-faculty in brass, woodwind, percussion, strings, keyboard, voice, or music technology.
+Visit our Studios and Areas of Study page for more information regarding your area of interest.

-Bachelor of Music
+Bachelor of Music (B.M.)

 Music education is a major emphasis of the School of Music.
-A comprehensive curriculum leading toward a K-12 teaching certificate is offered to students in all areas of music study.
+A comprehensive curriculum leading toward a PK-12 teaching certificate is offered to students in all areas of music study.
 A unique team-taught emphasis provides students with a diversity of hands-on teaching experiences, techniques, and resources required for a successful career.
 Nationally recognized clinicians and educators regularly conduct clinics and workshops throughout the year offering advanced experiences in a broad spectrum of teaching situations.
 Students have opportunity to observe and teach in diverse school settings throughout the metropolitan area.